adisubagja/AutoScriptXray/README.md

 - TROJAN WS TLS 443
 - TROJAN GRPC 443

+# How to Register Installation
+1. Must have github account
+2. Fork & Stars repo
+3. Edit on our repo add 1 ip addres/acc github
+4. Then make Pull-Request
+5. Will Approved (If Im Not Busy From RL)

 # Guide Install
 1. Fresh VPS Created (Only Support KVM)
 2. Have Domain & Must be pointing DNS